DonyaBonyadian/Sentimental-Analysis/README.md

-# 📊 Sentiment Analysis and Text Mining Project
+# 📊 Sentiment Analysis and Text Mining

 This project analyzes the sentiment of downloaded documents and performs text mining on their contents.
 Below are the steps involved: